By Chikafumi Hodo and Antoni Slodkowski

 The Tokyo Stock Exchange's first section, making up the country's biggest companies, has lost about $626 billion in market capitalization this week.
 First section volume totaled 5.77 billion shares, a nearly 20 percent increase from Monday's record.

 Traders said overseas hedge funds were particularly aggressive sellers in Nikkei futures, especially the Singapore-listed contracts.
-The massive swings in futures sent implied volatility on Nikkei options
+The massive swings in futures sent implied volatility on Nikkei options <JNIATMIV.OS> soaring to 71 percent, the highest since the financial crisis.

 During the first phase of the rout, many domestic portfolio managers sat on the sidelines to await more clarity on the nuclear troubles.
 But some investors threw in the towel on Tuesday.